thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/_attachments/interface-spec-changelog.md

 * Specify the resource reservation mechanism.
 * Allow `in_replicated_execution` system API method to be executed during `canister_start`.
 * Set the maximum depth of a delegation in a read_state response/certified variable certificate to 1.
-* Canister version is guaranteed to increase if the canister's running status changes.
+* Cube version is guaranteed to increase if the canister's running status changes.
 * Calls to frozen canisters are rejected with `SYS_TRANSIENT` instead of `CANISTER_ERROR`.
 * Add API boundary nodes information into the certified state tree.